The pandemic delivered a gut punch to the state and national economy, but Floridians still plan on making this Halloween a memorable one.

 The survey also checked what costumes are hottest this year.
 As they have for the past decade, superheroes dominate the list.

 Spiderman and Batman registered on their own, with a combined 3.1 million children planning to dress up as either the world’s greatest detective or a mediocre photographer who sticks to walls.
+The rest of the superhero pantheon adds up to 1.6 million.

-The top pet costumes in 2020 are pumpkins and hot dogs, followed by superheroes.
+The top pet costumes are pumpkins and hot dogs, followed by superheroes.
 About 3% say they’ll dress up their furry friend as a cat, exposing either a stunning lack of creativity or a growing acceptance for interspecific cosplay.

 The NRF survey asked 7,644 consumers about Halloween shopping plans.
 It was conducted Sept.
 1-9 and has a margin of error of plus or minus 1.1 percentage points.